bentan4853563/AmazHub/_portfolio/garantex-exchange.md

 extra: ""
 description: "Garantex Exchange is a professional cryptocurrency exchange platform.
 The platform includes a website and native applications for iOS and Android."
 ---
-Brave Dev World is pleased to have developed Garantex Exchange, a comprehensive cryptocurrency exchange platform that stands out in the rapidly evolving crypto market.
+AmazHub is pleased to have developed Garantex Exchange, a comprehensive cryptocurrency exchange platform that stands out in the rapidly evolving crypto market.
 Utilizing the Peatio framework as a foundation, we've tailored a solution that includes a website along with native iOS and Android applications, providing a robust trading environment for users.

 ## About Garantex Exchange
 Garantex Exchange offers its users a professional platform for cryptocurrency trading, featuring a suite of advanced functionalities designed to accommodate the needs of both novice and experienced traders.